JoulsMB/Documentation/docs/concepts/events.md

 Event handlers that use `IEventBus#addListener()` should use a `FMLEnvironment.dist` check and a separate client-only class, as outlined in the article on sides.

-Event handlers that use `@Mod.EventBusSubscriber` can specify the side as the `value` parameter of the annotation, for example `@Mod.EventBusSubscriber(value = Dist.CLIENT, modid = "yourmodid")`.
+Event handlers that use `@EventBusSubscriber` can specify the side as the `value` parameter of the annotation, for example `@EventBusSubscriber(value = Dist.CLIENT, modid = "yourmodid")`.

 ## Event Buses

 While most events are posted on the `NeoForge.EVENT_BUS`, some events are posted on the mod event bus instead.
 These are generally called mod bus events.
 Mod bus events can be distinguished from regular events by their superinterface `IModBusEvent`.

 The mod event bus is passed to you as a parameter in the mod constructor, and you can then subscribe mod bus events to it.
-If you use `@Mod.EventBusSubscriber`, you can also set the bus as an annotation parameter, like so: `@Mod.EventBusSubscriber(bus = Bus.MOD, modid = "yourmodid")`.
-The default bus is `Bus.FORGE`.
+If you use `@Mod.EventBusSubscriber`, you can also set the bus as an annotation parameter, like so: `@EventBusSubscriber(bus = Bus.MOD, modid = "yourmodid")`.
+The default bus is `Bus.GAME`.

 ### The Mod Lifecycle